powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.6.07 Change: Home Help, Download List Help and Version History.

+         The above files were written on every start.
+Now only written on update or delete.

+         Fix: Script error from Resume Autoplay.
+Located in View Playlist. error on Resume Autoplay if Start Autoplay wasn't run at least once before Resume Autoplay.

+         Fix: Script error from Resume Autoplay in View Playlist >>> Change and Queue >>> Play Queue. error on Resume Autoplay if Start Autoplay wasn't run at least once before Resume Autoplay.

+         Fix: When deleting or clearing a playlist, last video played marker for that playlist wasn't being removed.

 ### v4.6.03 Change in Playlist Find.